MetaMask/metamask-docs/snaps/how-to/allow-automatic-connections.md

 ## When to use initial connections

-The following scenarios showcase `initialConnection`'s usefulness, in order from most to least useful:
+The following scenarios showcase `initialConnections`'s usefulness, in order from most to least useful:

 #### Snap used by multiple dapps